lucasmaloni/lucasmaloni/README.md

 <h1 align="center">Hi 👋!
 I'm Lucas,</h1>
 <h3 align="center">I'm a Computer Engineering student at the University of Pernambuco (UPE).
 I'm currently focusing my studies on backend development.
 So far, I have managed to learn and develop skills in Java, Python.
 Also developed a few college projects involving OOP, and fell in love with it.</h3>

-- 🌱 I’m currently learning and developing **a Space Invaders Game** to improve my coding and logic skills.
+- 🌱 I’m currently learning about Data Structures and developing **a Space Invaders Game** to improve my coding and logic skills.

 - 📫 How to reach me: **l.maloni.c@gmail.com**